mcmah309/rust_core/lib/src/result/README.md

 }
 /// ...
 Use a,b,c
 ```
 That is a little verbose.
-Fortunately, extensions exist do:
+Fortunately, extensions to the recuse, instead do:
 ```dart
 final a, b, c;
 final result = (boolOk(), intOk(), doubleOk()).toResultEager();